djagerif/comfort2mqtt/README.md

 For more information about Cytech Comfort systems, please see the [Cytech Technology Pte Ltd.][cytech] website.

-If you find this Add-on useful.
+If you find this App useful.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ingodejager)